Qowaiv/Qowaiv/README.md

 implement IFormattable, and have custom formatting.
 For details, see the different remarks at the Tostring(string, IFormatProvider).

-Formatting arugments
+Formatting arguments
 --------------------
-The formatting arguments object, is a container object (struct) of the format and the format provider, the two arguments reqruied for the System.Iformatable ToString() method.
+The formatting arguments object, is a container object (struct) of the format and the format provider, the two arguments required for the System.Iformatable ToString() method.

-Formatting arugments collection
+Formatting arguments collection
 -------------------------------
 This collection of formatting arguments stores them based on a type to apply on.
 On top of that, it has a Format() method, that is an extended implementation of String.Format().
-The difference between these two methods is, that - when no custom format is supplied at the format string - String.Format() the default formatting of the object is used, where FormattingArgumentsCollection.Format() uses the default specified at te formatting collection of a type (if available).
+The difference between these two methods is, that - when no custom format is supplied at the format string - String.Format() the default formatting of the object is used, where FormattingArgumentsCollection.Format() uses the default specified at the formatting collection of a type (if available).

 Threading
 =========
-Because there are scenario's where you want to set typical values as a country or a currency for the context of the current thread (like the culture info) there is a possibilty to add these to the Qowaiv.Threading.TrheadDomain.
+Because there are scenario's where you want to set typical values as a country or a currency for the context of the current thread (like the culture info) there is a possibility to add these to the Qowaiv.Threading.TrheadDomain.

 These values can be configured (in the app settings) or can be created with a creator function that can be registered.
 If not specified otherwise the current